 The trip would allow him further practice “en plein” air but perhaps more importantly it also provided him with a wide range of subject material to paint.
 Not just his customary images of quintessential the English countryside but real everyday life.
 From the “modern” industries of quarrying, mining and fishing to dramatic scenes in Plymouths docks where the Navy was preparing for war against Napoleon.

-Turner made over 20,000 works on paper over his career and during his 1811 tour he filled six sketchbooks with drawings.
+Turner made over 20,000 works on paper over his career.
+During his 1811 tour he filled six sketchbooks with drawings.
 His pictures were mostly in pencil, sometimes with watercolour added.
 These books provide us not just with his art work but also with valuable evidence of the route that he took through Cornwall.
-Turner, a precise and conscientious man, kept a record of every banknote in his possession and detailed where he spent them inside the back covers of his sketchbooks.
+Turner, a precise and conscientious man, kept a record of every banknote in his possession.
+He detailed where he spent them inside the back covers of his sketchbooks.

 His route through Cornwall is recorded as Saltash, Looe, Fowey, Lostwithiel and Restormel Castle, St Mawes, Falmouth, Penzance, Mounts Bay, Lands End, St Ives, Redruth, Bodmin, Wadebridge, Padstow, Tintagel, Boscastle and Bude.

-Of course he would have passed through many other smaller places, for example one sketchbook contains a view of Mount’s Bay from Castle an Dinas and another St Petroc’s Church in the tiny hamlet of Trevalga.
-Looking at his small animated pencil drawings online it is still possible to recognise some of the locations today and in some cases it is possible actually stand where the artist stood and I hope the images that I have included will inspire you to do just that.
+Of course he would have passed through many other smaller places.
+For example one sketchbook contains a view of Mount’s Bay from Castle an Dinas and another St Petroc’s Church in the tiny hamlet of Trevalga.
+Looking at his small animated pencil drawings online it is still possible to recognise some of the locations today.
+In some cases it is possible actually stand where the artist stood and I hope the images that I have included will inspire you to do just that.